RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

         struggle to become a premier agent.

-        Our goal is to make buying/selling a home, or getting a mortgage, as easy and stress-free as possible.
+        Our goal is to make buying/selling a home or getting a mortgage, as easy and stress-free as possible.

-        Our proprietary digital format will make it painless and free, while connecting you with one of our top-rated agents.
+        Our proprietary digital format will make it painless and free, while connecting you with one of our top-rated certified agents.
     - question: Will a consultant call or email me for free?
       answer: 'Yes, we will!'
     - question: Are your mortgage advisors credible?